These days more and more people try to find products that are made with sustainable materials.

 The downside of using a glass or ceramic Hario V60 dripper instead of a plastic one is that the latter is better at heat retention, and therefore provides a better extraction.

 So you should use as-hot-as-possible water to ensure proper extraction.
+Especially if you use lightly roasted coffee beans.

 Furthermore, if you want to make an excellent cup of coffee with your Hario V60, you need to be more precise with your pouring technique.